Giuseppe-P/Climate-thermostat-esphome-nextion-ESP8266/README.md

-# Climate-thermostat-esphome-nextion ESP32
+# Climate-thermostat-esphome-nextion ESP8266
-# ESPHOME - HOME ASSISTANT - Thermostat ESP32 Nextion-3.2 inch
+# ESPHOME - HOME ASSISTANT - Thermostat ESP8266 Nextion-3.2 inch

+# N.B.
+Due to esphome updates I abandoned esp8266 due to lack of communication with the Nextion panel.
+I recommend using the ESP32 project

 I do not assume responsibility for incorrect use or lack of competence.